200 Km Into Miles

 Q: Is the conversion factor between kilometers and miles exactly 0.621371?

 A: No, it's an approximation.
-The exact conversion factor is a slightly longer decimal number.
+Day to day, the exact conversion factor is a slightly longer decimal number.
 The value 0.621371 is commonly used due to its practicality.

 Q: Why are there two different systems of measurement?